3DStreamingToolkit/3DStreamingToolkit/README.md

 ## Contributing

-### Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-### Contributing Guide

 Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

-### Help Wanted

-We have a [list of issues](https://github.com/CatalystCode/3dtoolkit/labels/help%20wanted) that are ripe for community contributions.
-This is a great place to get started.

 ## License